-What matters the most is that you can find what you need when you need it, and are satisfied with the organization system you’ve selected for yourself.
+What matters most is that you can located what you need when you need it, and are satisfied with the organization system you’ve selected for yourself.

 This couldn’t be further from the truth.
-Being organized will flat-out save you time; you’ll be able to simply find what you need with ease.
+Being organized will flat-out save you time.
+You can easily locate what you need with ease.

 You can look at it this way: would you rather spend five hours searching for something or spend a mere five minutes putting something away?
 The choice is yours!

-And the best part about all of this?
+And the best part about all of this hard work?
 Not only will your living and workspaces be neat and tidy, you’ll have time to actually enjoy and use them to your heart’s content.